 EVERYONE RIDES - GRADES 4 & 5

-Kootenay Mountain Biking has paired with HUB Cycling to provide the Everyone Rides Grade 4-5 program to schools in the West Kootenays, with a focus on School Districts 20, 8, and 51.
+Kootenay Mountain Biking has paired with HUB Cycling, funded by the Ministry of Transportation and Infrastructure, to provide the Everyone Rides Grade 4-5 program to schools in the West Kootenays, with a focus on School Districts 20, 8, and 51.
 Our goal is to help provide British Columbia elementary students with skills, confidence and the opportunity to learn to ride their bikes to and from school.
 Cycling education for elementary students helps:

 reach goals related to Vision Zero, climate action, active transportation, and healthy communities

 provide a safer way for students to get daily physical exercise and move within their community